Skxpath/Textbook-Buy-Sell-Website/README.md

 To start the project, have vagrant installed on your machine, and run the command, "vagrant up" After this, navigate to [the login page](http://localhost:8080/accounts/login) and you should see the website up and running in development mode.

-When you start the application, there are no pre-created users (sorry!), so you'll have to create one (or many).
-Though you can create an account by going to the "Create an account" page, accounts require email activation\*  which complicates things.
-Instead, we recommend doing the following commands:

-- vagrant ssh (from the root project folder after the vagrant vm is running)
-- cd project/webroot/
-- python3 manage.py createsuperuser (then follow the prompts to enter account information in the terminal)

-After this, you can login through the website user interface with the account you have created.
+When you start the application, there are two pre-created accounts: test and test2.
+Both accounts have the same password: asdfasdf123

+You can also create your own account by using the sign up page (linked to on the login page)

 ## Features
 Currently implemented features include: